evanmgoodwin/School-District-Analysis/README.md

 # School-District-Analysis

 ## Challenge Overview
-After Maria discovered the math and reading score errors of all 9th graders at Thomas High School, you are tasked with replacing those specifc data points with a NaN value, and recreating all of the summaries.
+After Maria discovered the math and reading score errors of all ninth graders at Thomas High School, you are tasked with replacing those specifc data points with a NaN value, and recreating all of the summaries.
 Once the student data is corrected and merged with the school data, and the summary dataframes are recreated, answer the following questions:
 - How is the district summary affected?
 - How is the school summary affected?
-- How is the Thomas High School's performance relative to other schools affected?
+- How is Thomas High School's performance relative to other schools affected?
 - How are math and reading scores by grade affected?
 - How are scores by school spending affected?
 - How are scores by school size affected?